-- If no image is displayed on your computer, - Ensure that all cable connections are secure. - Ensure that the power supply is properly connected. - Ensure that trigger signals are applied correctly when you operate the camera with trigger signals. - If images are not clear, - Ensure the camera lens or glass is clean. - Check the lens aperture is adjusted properly. - If images are dark, - Ensure the camera lens is not blocked. - Check the exposure time is set properly. - If you identify abnormal operation or overheating sign, - Ensure the power supply is properly connected. - Stop using the camera when you notice smoke or abnormal overheating. - If the Trigger Mode is not working correctly, - Ensure that the CC1 settings on the frame grabber are configured correctly when you use CC1 triggering. - Ensure that cable connections are secure when you use external triggering. - If there is a communication failure between the camera and user's computer, - Ensure that the Camera Link cable connections are secure. - Ensure that you have configured a frame grabber in your computer and the camera is connected to the frame grabber correctly.
+- If no image is displayed on your computer, - Ensure that all cable connections are secure. - Ensure that the power supply is properly connected. - Ensure that trigger signals are applied correctly when you operate the camera with trigger signals. - If images are not clear, - Ensure the camera lens or glass is clean. - Check the lens aperture is adjusted properly. - If images are dark, - Ensure the camera lens is not blocked. - Check the exposure time is set properly. - If you identify abnormal operation or overheating sign, - Ensure the power supply is properly connected. - Stop using the camera when you notice smoke or abnormal overheating. - If you have a problem using the Trigger Mode, - Ensure that the Software trigger related parameters are configured correctly. - Ensure that the trigger related parameters on your CXP-12 Frame Grabber are configured correctly when you set the Trigger Source parameter to LinkTrigger0. - Ensure that cable connections are secure when you set the Trigger Source parameter to Line 0. - If there is communication failure between the camera and computer, - Ensure coax cables are connected properly. - Ensure that you have configured a CXP-12 Frame Grabber in your computer correctly and the camera is connected properly to the CXP-12 Frame Grabber.